nix-community/setup.nix/README.rst

     # project path, usually ./., without cleanSource, which is added later
     , src
+    # or alternatively path to requirements.nix to be used as such
+    , requirements ? null

     # custom post install script
     , postInstall ? ""